Who should stain your log home?

 They know from experience that the key to staining a log home is to thoroughly coat the log walls with a high quality, log home stain.
 And any stain that runs must be back-brushed into the walls to encourage further penetration as well as a more uniform coating.
 Later, a second coating is often applied to provide an outer layer of protection.

 A log home staining company will deal with any checking along the surface with a caulking material which is compatible with the stain to be used.
 This caulking will prevent water from getting deeper into the log where it does not belong.

-Working from experience, a log home staining company will provide advice about how to know when it is time to re-stain.
-They will also point out those areas of the log home that may need special attention due to direct sun exposure or water runoff and splash back.
-These are important considerations when it comes to the long term health of your home.
+From experience, a log home staining company will provide advice about how to know when it is time to re-stain.
+They will also alert the homeowner of any areas of the log home that may need special attention due to direct sun exposure or water runoff and splash back.

-Before starting your log home staining project, consider all of your options.
-Then make an informed decision that is best for you.
+Before starting your log home staining project, consider all of your options and make an informed decision.